alibori/laravel-api-resource-generator/README.md

 ## Usage

-All you need to do is to run the following command:
+All you need to do is run the following command:

 ``` bash
 php artisan api-resource:generate <model-name>